 23. If you believe that the God of the Old Testament is morally bad, by what standard do you judge that He is bad?

 By my own moral standard, which appears to be shared by most of humanity.
 For instance, the god of the old testament condemns all of humanity, all future generations for the supposed transgression of Adam and Eve.
 This is disproportionate in the extreme.
 I know of no system of laws devised by a human society that condemns all future generations for the crimes of their parents.
 Most humans object to genocide as ordered by god against the Amalekites.
 More examples?
 Very well: Leviticus instructs me to stone my son if he persists in disobedience, something which is fortunately rejected by most humans today even if they’ve had religion inflicted upon them.
 God also has no problems with me selling my daughter into slavery, slavery having been forbidden in current civilized societies on humane grounds.
 It seems clear that most humans are more moral than the god of the old testament.

 24. What would it take for you to believe in God?

 25. What would constitute sufficient evidence for God’s existence?

 A bunch of proper miracles would be a good place to start.
 Something like amputees being restored after prayer where the only plausible explanation is divine intervention.
-Or authentic contemporary testimony of the life and work of Jesus, not coming from an early Christian source.
 The second coming.
 Things like that.